Skip to main content

 Enhancements

-• Sources health management — Jira Data Center: GitGuardian now pauses real-time ingestion and historical scans on unreachable Data Center sources, auto-resumes them once health is restored, and surfaces an actionable recovery step.
+• Sources health management — Jira Data Center: GitGuardian now pauses real-time ingestion and historical scans on unreachable Jira Data Center sources, auto-resumes them once health is restored, and surfaces an actionable recovery step.
 Rolling out to more integrations in upcoming releases.
-See the Data Center integration guide.
+See the Jira Data Center integration guide.

 • Jira Cloud - recurrent scanning instead of webhooks: Jira Cloud monitoring now relies on scheduled recurrent scans instead of inbound webhooks.
 See the Jira Cloud integration guide.